robervalwalsh/analysis-mssmhbb/README.md

 # `Analysis/MssmHbb`

-**Extended framework for the MSSM Hbb all-hadronic and semileptonic analyses in CMS**
+**Extension of the Analysis Framework for the MSSM Hbb all-hadronic and semileptonic analyses in CMS**

+See also the code documentation [Doxygen](https://www.desy.de/~walsh/analysis-framework/doxygen/pro) page

 **This package inherits from the [Analysis/Tools](https://github.com/desy-cms/analysis-tools) package**